 Residence hall contracts are in effect for the period stated in the terms of the contract.
-Any student, regardless of class standing, is obligated to fulfill the duration of his or her housing contract unless he or she obtains an authorized release.
+Any student, regardless of class standing, is obligated to fulfill the duration of the housing contract unless an authorized release is obtained.
 (NOTE: Application for release may be made through the living unit head adviser.)
-This regulation applies to juniors, seniors and graduate students who enter into a contract for on-campus housing.
+This regulation applies to all students (freshmen, sophomores, juniors, seniors, special and graduate students) who enter into a contract for on-campus housing.

+5. Assignment

-5. Only currently enrolled Michigan State University students who have received official housing assignments may live in University residence halls.
+Only currently enrolled Michigan State University students who have received official housing assignments may live in University residence halls.